gohugoio/hugo/content/en/hugo-pipes/js.md

 Hugo will, by default, generate a `assets/jsconfig.js` file that maps the imports.
 This is useful for navigation/intellisense help inside code editors, but if you don't need/want it, you can [turn it off](/getting-started/configuration/#configure-build).

+**Note:** If you're developing a theme/component that's is supposed to be imported and depends on dependencies inside `package.json`, the project needs to run [hugo mod npm pack](/commands/hugo_mod_npm_pack/) to see the dependencies.

 ### Examples

 ```go-html-template